 After that, you will have been fully immunized and contributed in your part to ending this pandemic, and we thank you.

-Step 5: If eligible, receive your booster/third dose of the vaccine.
+Step 5: If eligible, receive your booster/2nd booster of the vaccine.

 Things to consider before scheduling an appointment: